James Sulak is FlightAware’s VP of Engineering.

 Communication gets harder as a team grows.
 The number of possible 1-1 communication channels increases proportionally to the square of the number of people.
 People know each other less, so it becomes easier to miscommunicate; at the very same time, effective communication becomes more critical.
 You need new layers—middle managers—that introduce even more possible communication channels and complexity.

 Embracing the first principle, delivery teams, helps minimize the need for formal communication (meetings, tickets, emails, etc.) by enabling people doing the work to talk about a thing informally, in person, when needed, whether they are a developer or a designer or a tester.
 Everyone on the team is empowered to speak to whoever they need to—including the CEO—to get things done.

-This principle is a reminder that communication is the massive challenge in a growing team, and that anything that we can do to optimize communication is a huge win.
+This principle is a reminder that communication is a massive challenge in a growing team, and that anything that we can do to optimize communication is a huge win.

 3. Respond to change